nextapps-de/mikado/README.md

 </table>
 ```

-Just use plain property notation within curly brackets.
+Just use plain property notation within the curly brackets.

-<a name="stealth"></a>
+<a name="strictproxy"></a>

-### Stealth Mode
+### Strict-Proxy Mode

-Whenever **all** your template expressions are just using proxy notation it enables the "stealth" mode, which boosts performance from every update process to the absolute maximum.
-This mode has no advantage when every render loop has to apply new items.
+Whenever **all** your template expressions are just using proxy notation it enables a special "strict-proxy" mode under the hood, which further boosts performance from every update to a maximum.
+This mode has no advantage when every render loop has to apply almost new items.

-This enables stealth mode:
+This enables "strict-proxy" mode:

 ```html
 <item>